benmvp/slides/2023/connecttech/divops.md

   - It's not JS going into the browser
   - It's also not JS running on a Node server (like Express)
 - These are scripts run from the command-line typically via npm scripts
+  - They are the equivalent of writing bash scripts without you **bashing** your head against the wall
   - They glue everything together
 - They can run mock data environments like **Firebase Emulator Suite** or **Mock service worker**
 - They can be **codemods** w/ Babel that rewrite/upgrade/refactor source code
 - Others scripts run other tools like `serve` or `nodemon` for running the web app locally
 - Once we know JS the possibilities are endless
 - Some of us take running a development environment for granted
+  - You run `npm start` and voila!
+It just works
+  - But there's a lot of work to make it happen
   - I know plenty of projects where devs can't even run the app locally because it hadn't been maintained

 =====